paulocts/themosia2026-cg-interfaces/hands_on/03_run_md_and_analysis/README.md

 Position restraints are applied to the solid during minimization and equilibration (silica; and also graphite when applicable).

+> **Note on the connection to the atomistic hands-on:**
+> In the atomistic hands-on, simulations were run using **OpenMM** (Python-based workflows).
+> Here, we switch to **GROMACS**, which uses a command-line workflow based on `.mdp` parameter files and the `gmx grompp` → `gmx mdrun` sequence.

-### Notes (Martini + slab interfaces)
+### Practical notes (Martini + interfaces)

-- All the parameters selected for the MD simulations are described in the mdp file for GROMACS code.
+- All the parameters selected for the MD simulations are defined in the GROMACS `.mdp` files.
 You can find examples in the `00_templates/` directory.
-Additional information are described [here](https://manual.gromacs.org/current/user-guide/mdp-options.html).
+Additional information is available [here](https://manual.gromacs.org/current/user-guide/mdp-options.html).
 - Martini models typically allow **larger time steps** than atomistic MD (10–20 fs is common).
-This part of the reasons why CG models are faster than atomistic ones.
+This is one of the reasons why CG models are faster than atomistic ones.
 - The **Berendsen thermostat** is used only for equilibration.
-It is typically more robust in initial stages of the relaxation of the system.
+It is typically more robust during the initial relaxation of the system.
-- The **v-rescale thermostat** is used for production to ensure correct ensemble sampling concerning the velocities distributions.
+- The **v-rescale thermostat** is used for production to ensure correct ensemble sampling of the velocity distribution.
 - Periodic boundary conditions are applied in **x and y**.
-- The vacuum region along **z** prevents interactions with the other side of the solid surface, which can otherwise over-induce ordering of the liquid.
+- The vacuum region along **z** prevents interactions with the periodic image on the other side of the slab, which can otherwise over-induce ordering of the liquid.

 ---

 ## Running the simulations